lizmat/raku-all-modules/robertlemmen/perl6-cucumis-sextus/README.md

      {:first("0.01"), :operator("/"), :result("1"), :second("0.01")},
      {:first("10"), :operator("*"), :result("10"), :second("1")}]

+### Multiline Data

+In a way similar to tables, you can add multiline verbatim data to your step definitions by starting and ending such a section with three quotes:

+    Feature: Basic Calculator Functions
+    In order to check I've written the Calculator class correctly As a developer I want to check some basic operations So that I can have confidence in my Calculator class.

+    Scenario: Ticker Tape
+        Given a new Calculator object
+        And having entered the following sequence
+        """
+        1 + 2 + 3 + 4 + 5 + 6 -
+        100
+        * 13 \=\=\= + 2 =
+        """
+        Then the display should show -1025

+Note that while the indentation of the three quotes themselves, like any other line in a feature file, is not relevant, that indentation is removed from each line in the multiline data.
+This also means that your indentation needs to be somewhat conistent or cucumis will fail to do so.

+The multiline data is passed to your step definition as a single argument after any captures, just like with tables.
+Note that you can only use multiline data or tables in a step, not both.

 ### Hooks

 You can create "before" and "after" hooks in your glue code, these will be